minvws/nl-kat-coordination/mula/docs/architecture.md

 #### Design

-The `ReportScheduler` is tasked with
+The `ReportScheduler` is tasked with creating report tasks that are able to be picked up and processed by the 'Report Runner'.

 #### Processes